 From September 2022, we have been using Supersonic Phonic Friends to teach Phonics and Early Reading.
 This is one of the new Systematic Synthetic Phonics Programmes that have been validated by the Department for Education, and which replace Letters and Sounds.

 When children come into Reception, they all start reading books with no words.
 This ensures that they all know how to use a book and that they can tell a story using the pictures.
 As the children start to learn sounds, they will have a reading book matching the phase/ level of phonics that they are working on.
-Please not that our books are sorted by phase/ phonic level and not stage.

 We have carefully sourced reading books from a variety of schemes to ensure that we have enough books at each phonics phase/ level.
 Having a mix of schemes gives the children variety too.
 The books are sorted into the appropriate phases/ levels.
 A book sort took place in October when the Supersonic Team were here to ensure that it is finely tuned.